Redcxx/ucl-master-project/papers.md

 This paper used more general and simpler setup.
 U-Net for generator and PatchGAN for discriminator

-- l1 loss for less blurring
+- l1 loss for less blurring.
 - for nondeterministic output, they did not find gaussian noise effective as the generator learn to ignore noise, so they use drop out only on both train and test time, but also with little stochastic output

 Generator: